ibm-ecosystem-engineering/Watson-NLP/MLOps/Deploy-to-IEAM/README.md

 hzn exchange pattern list
 ```

-## Register your edge node to run the deployment pattern
+## Deploy the Edge Service Using Patterns

+Typically, service deployment patterns can be published to the management hub after a developer published an edge service in the horizon exchange.

 Register your edge node with the deployment pattern you published under your own organization: